 There are many different steps you can take to protect your computer and devices from viruses and other kinds of malware.

 - Install Antivirus Software: Make sure you install antivirus software from a reputable company and keep it updated.
+A few Antivirus software include:

 - Keep Your Computer and Software Updated: Always install computer and software updates when they are available.
 These updates often fix security vulnerabilities in your operating system and software.